Review of developmental orientation and mobility service delivery

 Date Published: September 2011

-Latest Updates November 2011All stakeholders involved in developing the report agree that DOM skills are an integral part of the expanded core curriculum which allows blind and low vision students to access the regular curriculum and is the base of BLENNZ teaching and learning programmes.
+Latest Update: November 2011All stakeholders involved in developing the report agree that DOM skills are an integral part of the expanded core curriculum which allows blind and low vision students to access the regular curriculum and is the base of BLENNZ teaching and learning programmes.

 The report suggests that the preferred service management option is to use BLENNZ and its national network to provide DOM services to school-age children.
 Special Education’s national management team has supported that option.